Where to find the best afternoon tea with kids in London (2024)

 Cost: £25 for children 12 years and under; £55 per person for adults.

-kids afternoon teas in London
+afternoon tea with kids in London

 Kids’ Sci-Fi Afternoon Tea at The Ampersand Hotel.
 Photo Credit: The Ampersand Hotel